SysKitTeam/docs-point/docs/releases/cloud/point-2026-06-02-release-note.md

 ## New Features

-* **New tile adde to the Dashboard: Cleanup Opportunities.**
+* **New tile added to the Dashboard: Cleanup Opportunities.**
   * The new Cleanup Opportunities tile on the Syskit Point dashboard highlights actionable cleanup opportunities in your environment.
-  * The tile shows metrics such as stale unique permissions from expired links, access that violates your current sharing policies, and files with permissions that haven't been used in a long time.
+  * The tile shows the following metrics: redundant unique permissions, leftover anyone links, leftover external users, and inactive unique permissions.
-  * From the tile, you can fix issues directly, resolve them manually via the relevant report, or send feedback.
+  * From the tile, you can click the Fix Now button to:  manually resolve the issues via the relevant report, or send feedback requesting automation.
   * [For more details, take a look at the Cleanup Opportunities article.](../../microsoft365-inventory/cleanup-opportunities.md).

 ## Improvements & Bug Fixes

 * **A new Exported Reports** page is now available on the Reports screen.
+  * When a report takes too long to generate or contains too much data, Syskit Point now offers to generate the export in the background and send it to you by e-mail when it's ready.
+    * These reports can be downloaded from the Exported Reports page.
   * The Exported Reports button, located in the right corner of the Reports screen, provides access to an overview of reports that were generated and delivered to your email.
   * Clicking a link in a report delivery email takes you directly to the page and automatically starts the download.
   * If a report has expired, a message informs you that it can no longer be downloaded.
   * [For more details, take a look at the Exported Reports article.](../../reporting/exported-reports.md).

 * **Reports can now be exported to CSV format.**
   * The CSV format is availble both from the report view and when configuring scheduled report deliveries.